-We will plan to reduce costs and drive revenue to address a falling in year balance.
-The viability of this will be tested in our 3-year budget planning and our annual budget setting process.

-The Trust will also continue to use Departmental resources - such as the Integrated Curriculum & Financial Planning and the School Resource Management & Self-Assessment toolkits - to test the robustness of our budget setting and resource management.
-In addition to this in 2023 the trust invested in a new budgeting and financial system to streamline processes improve operations management.
+The viability of this rationalisation this will be tested in our 3-year budget planning and our annual budget setting process.
+The Trust will also continue to use Departmental resources - such as the ICFP and the School Resource Management & Self-Assessment toolkits - to test the robustness of our budget setting and resource management.